Our review of QuickFile

 User Review( votes)

-Reporting: There are a lot of reports (8 in total) and the ability to add customised reports (although limited).
-The reports in general do exactly what they say on the tin but they could be laid out in a more user friendly way.
-The VAT return is reasonable but you have to export the workings rather than just viewing them on screen.
+The reports in general do exactly what they say on the tin, but they could be laid out in a more user-friendly way.
+The VAT return is reasonable, but you have to export the workings rather than just viewing them on screen.

-VAT Handling: Quickfile is made for the UK and does support cash accounting and the flat rate scheme.
-However it does not handle the switch between accruals and cash accounting which could catch a lot of people out!
+QuickFile is made for the UK and does support cash accounting and the flat rate scheme.
+However, it does not handle the switch between accruals and cash accounting, which could catch a lot of people out!
 We also noticed that we registered for VAT within the accounting software, after a transaction had been entered and did not receive a warning of any kind.
-We thought this was a bit loose an open for potential errors.
+We thought this was a bit loose and open for potential errors.

 What level of bookkeeping knowledge will I need?

 This software has been developed with the input of accountants and you can tell.
-You would have to have some understanding and bookkeeping experience to ensure you’re producing accurate figures, it does take a little bit of getting used to also.
+You would have to have some understanding and bookkeeping experience to ensure you’re producing accurate figures; it does take a little bit of getting used to.